reAIM-Lab/reaim-lab.github.io/group.md

       <a href="https://scholar.google.com/citations?hl=en&user=cX-zhzAAAAAJ" style="text-decoration: none; color: #0077C8;">Google Scholar</a>
     </p>
     <p>
       Young is a doctoral student in Biomedical Informatics advised by Dr. Shalmali Joshi and <a href="https://pierreelias.github.io/Elias_Bio.html" style="text-decoration: none; color: #0077C8;">Dr. Pierre Elias</a>.
 His research focuses on the intersection between multimodal learning and clinical informatics.
-Previously, he was a researcher at the National Cancer Center-Korea, received a master's degree in Information Systems with a concentration in Health Tech at Cornell Tech under the supervision of Dr. Deborah Estrin, and graduated from New York University with a degree in Mathematics.
+Previously, he was a researcher at the National Cancer Center-Korea, received a master's degree under the supervision of Dr. Deborah Estrin in Information Systems with a concentration in Health Tech at Cornell Tech, and graduated from New York University with a bachelor's degree in Mathematics.
 He can be found drinking copious amounts of coffee during his free time.
     </p>
   </div>
 </div>